home-assistant/home-assistant.io/source/_components/weather.markdown

 ## {% linkable_title Condition mapping %}

 The `weather` platform only knows the below listed conditions.
-The reason for this is that for these conditions is an icon from [Material Design Icons](https://materialdesignicons.com/) available.
+The reason for this is that for these conditions is an icon from [Material Design Icons](https://materialdesignicons.com/) available and mapped in the [frontend](https://github.com/home-assistant/home-assistant-polymer/blob/master/src/cards/ha-weather-card.html#L77).

 - 'cloudy'
 - 'fog'